Breed Standards : Northern Breed Group : Alaskan Klee Kai

 (A dog with a Disqualification must not be considered for placement in a conformation event, and must be reported to UKC.)

 Unilateral or bilateral cryptorchid.
 Viciousness or extreme shyness.
 Albinism.
 Over or undershot bite.
 Wry mouth.
 Hanging or drop ears.
 Tail too short to curl over and touch the back.
-Absence of mask.
-Solid coat color lacking distinct and contrasting markings.
+Absence of distinct mask.
+Solid coat color (other than white) lacking distinct and contrasting markings.
+Albinism.

 Please Note: In UKC Conformation Shows, this breed is shown by variety in this order – Toy, Miniature, Standard.